hatchjaw/faust-ddsp/README.md

 Note that we actually needn't compute the loss function, unless we wanted to use some low threshold on $\mathcal{L}$ to halt the learning process.
-Also, we're not producing any true audio output, though we could easily route the first signal produced by the learnable algorithm to output by modifying the first `route()` instance in `vgroup("DDSP",...)`.
+Also, we're not producing any true audio output,[^4] though we could easily route the first signal produced by the learnable algorithm to output by modifying the first `route()` instance in `vgroup("DDSP",...)`.

+[^4]: We _hear_ the signal produced by the loss function, however;
+there's plenty of fun to be had (see [examples/broken-osc.dsp](./examples/broken-osc.dsp) for example) in sonifying the byproducts of the learning process.

 The example we've just considered is a pretty basic one, and if the inputs to `groundTruth` and `learnable` were out of phase by, say, 25 samples, it